aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/builtindocumentproperties/lines/_index.md

 title: BuiltInDocumentProperties.Lines
 linktitle: Lines
 second_title: Aspose.Words for .NET API Reference
-description: BuiltInDocumentProperties property.
+description: BuiltInDocumentProperties Lines property.
 Represents an estimate of the number of lines in the document in C#.
 type: docs
 weight: 180
 url: /net/aspose.words.properties/builtindocumentproperties/lines/